Amir3629/melvocal-coaching/README.md

 ## Deployment

 This website is deployed on GitHub Pages.
-The deployment is handled automatically by GitHub Actions when changes are pushed to the main branch.
+The deployment is handled by building the site locally and pushing to the gh-pages branch.

 ### Local Development